 On a side note, delivering audio at 192kHz is a massive waste of bandwidth that describes frequencies that aren’t present in the source material, and couldn’t be heard if they were.
 A perception that higher numbers mean better audio persists in the marketplace.
 In one case it’s almost correct, 24-bit audio, as opposed to 16-bit, does lower the noise floor to where it’s imperceptible to super ears even in treated, uber-quiet environments.
 Assuming of course, that’s what you want.
 It can be eerily unnatural, especially for city dwellers.

 Regardless of caveats, surround-sound fans will find the support for better surround rewarding.
 Note that eARC requires using an HDMI cable that supports Ethernet.

 As much of a step forward as HDMI 2.1 is on paper, the benefits that the new specification will deliver to the typical consumer are a long way off.
 As far as we’re aware, it’s not yet enabled in any silicon, which means we won’t see HDMI in consumer products until late 2018 or early 2019.

 When HDMI 2.1 does arrive, it will be in high-end video cards aimed at gamers, and in medical, industrial, and scientific imaging systems.
 As the 2020 Olympics will be broadcast in 8K, we wouldn’t be shocked to see an 8K TV appear before then.
 We would be shocked if the average buyer could afford it.
 But then again, what’s life without a few surprises.?

 Kudos to the HDMI Forum for addressing just about everything vendors have been clamoring for.

-Note: This article was updated 12/6/2017 to replace the features and refresh rate images with new ones provided by HDMI Licensing.
+Note: This article was updated 12/6/2017 to replace the features and refresh rate images with new ones provided by the HDMI Licensing Administrator.